Home » The Most Difficult Residency Specialties to Match Into & Why They’re So Competitive

 Urology

-Urologists have a good balance of clinic, clinic-based procedures, endoscopic procedures, and major surgeries.
+To be fair, as a urology resident myself, I might be a bit biased when it comes to urology.
+BUT, urology is a delightful field with a unique balance of clinic, clinic-based procedures, endoscopic procedures, and major surgeries.
 They take care of any conditions that impact the urinary tract in both females and males.
 A lot of the conditions that urologists treat impact patient’s lives significantly and results can be obtained rapidly.
 Urology is amongst the top innovative fields, using lasers and robots in practice.
-Because urologists take care of patients’ most intimate problems, they often develop genuine patient-physician relationships.
-Furthermore, urology allows for a dramatic improvement in patients’ lives.
+Because urologists take care of patients’ most intimate problems, they often develop genuine patient-physician relationships and have the opportunity to offer a dramatic improvement in a patient’s quality of life.

 Interventional Radiology